thost96/pimatic-google-calendar/README.md

 ## ToDo

-* add screenshot from each device
 * add support for multiple calendars
 * add support for rules
 * add customization options for all devices
 * add locale support
 * implement event colors
+* use sweetAlert2 for setup

 ## History